editfmah/sharkorm/README.md

 ####batch
 This, although it does not affect the query, does allow developers to iterate through a large data set without having the performance and memory issue of dealing with the entire data set.
 If a batch size of 10 is specified, then the `SRKResultSet` will perform an entire query, but will only fully retrieve the first 10 objects.
 Then, it will maintain a window of the batch size when iterating through the results, automatically fetching them in batches.
 This enables developers to optimise their system without the need to change the way their code is written.

+####joinTo
+Shark allows `LEFT JOIN` unions to be made, to allow for faster and less nested queries.
+See Joins for more info.

 ###Other types of Query
 In addition to retrieving entire objects there are also additional types of queries which help developers solve other problems.